 Make sure to hear everyone’s thoughts and concerns before jumping into problem-solving mode.

-Keep a list as things are discussed so nothing is forgotten.
+Keep a list of what’s discussed as it happens, so nothing is forgotten.

 Use respectful language

-Speaking in a respectful way helps the group stay calm and keep the discussion productive.
+Speaking respectfully helps the group stay calm and keep the discussion productive.

 For example, it’s best to say “I feel…” rather than “you always…” or “you never…”